So you’re planning a camping trip in the Upper Peninsula of Michigan!

 If you don’t have the recreation passport, or you’re from out of state, for Michigan residents the annual pass is around $17 when purchased at a state park and for out-of-state residents it’s around $34.
 See current fees here.

-And that’s a bit about camping at McLain State Park!
+And that’s a bit about camping at Straits State Park!

-See some things to do as a day trip from McLain State Park when you’re in the Keweenaw Peninsula.
+Plus things to do as a day trip from Straits State Park when you’re in the eastern UP.

-Looking for more camping near the Great Lakes in the UP?
+Looking for more lakefront campsites in the UP?

 And more Great Lakes camping spots on the list of best Michigan state park campgrounds in the UP.